-Nine health and fitness apps to turn your Apple Watch into a personal trainer
+9 of the best health and fitness apps for your Apple Watch

 The Apple Watch app that comes with this diet and nutrition tracker is one of the most comprehensive we’ve seen for the wearable: You can view detailed readings of your carbs, protein, and fat intake for the day; scroll back through your meal records; and log water intake without unlocking your phone.
 In fact, the app is so impressive that Apple included a demo of it during the launch of the Apple Watch Series 4.

 Lifesum offers most of its features for free.
-However, if you go for the $3 monthly subscription, you'll receive additional nutrition advice and diet recommendations, personalized for you and your diet goals.
+However, if you go for the annual subscription, you’ll receive additional nutrition advice and diet recommendations, personalized for you and your diet goals.

 3. Streaks

-Note: This post has been updated.
-It was originally published on November 29, 2018.